 Our interactive games feature Earth Girl, a smart and action-loving character who helps her community survive natural disasters.
-Earth Girl 2 was recognized by the Singapore National Research Foundation as a top interactive media project in the 2014 Sciences and Technologies Showcase.
+Earth Girl Volcano is the newest game in the series.
+Earth Girl 2: Preparing for the Tsunami was recognized by the Singapore National Research Foundation as a top interactive media project in the 2014 Sciences and Technologies Showcase.

-Our educational media includes the Merapi Interactive eBook, currently in development.
-The interactive project focuses on the Earth science and culture of Mount Merapi in Java, Indonesia.
+Our educational media includes the Merapi Interactive eBook, a project that focuses on the Earth science and the culture of Mount Merapi in Java, Indonesia.

-Funding for our work is provided by The National Research Foundation, The Ministry of Education, The Nanyang Technological University, private donors, and sometimes money from our own pockets.
+Funding for our work has been provided by private donors, the AXA Research Fund, the National Research Foundation, Nanyang Technological University, the Ministry of Education, and sometimes money from our own pockets.

 A list of recent papers and/or presentations by Isaac Kerlow is here .